Zwenexsys/reversegeo/README.md

 # reversegeo

+*Warning* You should use [GeoCoder](http://developer.android.com/reference/android/location/Geocoder.html) class from Android SDK instead of this.

 A simple wrapper to get the location by passing lat/long value to Google Maps Reverse Geocoding.

 ## Usage